 My Citroen DS5 5 Star Experience: Day 2 – The Car

-Breakfast was scrummy, I filled up on yummy cheesy omelettes and coffee.
-I was told that I would be first up to see my car for the first time and to film my reactions.
+Breakfast was scrummy; I filled up on yummy cheesy omelettes and coffee.
+I was told that I would be first up to see my car for the first time and film my reactions.
 Yippee!
 NOT!

-Upon opening the door the red leather interior looked stunning and although I don’t normally like black headlining the car felt surprisingly airy.
-This was down to the dual sunroofs above the driver and passenger’s heads and the full width glass roof above the rear seats.
+Upon opening the door, the red leather interior looked stunning, and although normally I wouldn’t say I like black headlining, the car felt surprisingly airy.
+This was down to the dual sunroofs above the driver and passenger’s heads and the full-width glass roof above the rear seats.
 The dash and centre console have been designed around that of the cockpit in an airplane.
-When the door is closed you feel like you are part of the car yet you still have space around you.
-I guess the feeling would be best described as safe, cocooned yet not claustrophobic.
+When the door is closed, you feel like you are part of the car, yet you still have space around you.
+I guess the feeling would be best described as safe, cocooned, yet not claustrophobic.

-The seats were ultra comfortable with extending leg-rests (a must for someone with legs as long as mine!) and lumbar support, the seats were easily adjusted via the electric controls and were programmable so that I could revert the seat to my preferences at the touch of a button.
-I LOVED the headrests, they looked so modern and different from others that I have seen.
+The seats were ultra-comfortable with extending leg-rests (a must for someone with legs as long as mine!) and lumbar support; the seats were easily adjusted via the electric controls and were programmable to revert the seat to my preferences at the touch of a button.
+I LOVED the headrests; they looked so modern and different from others that I have seen.

-The central console stood out with the shiny chrome, black and buttons, chunky gearknob and gaiter.
-The steering wheel with its flat bottom gave it the sporty look whilst at the same time giving space for the drivers legs.
+The central console stood out with the shiny chrome, black and buttons, chunky gearstick and gaiter.
+The steering wheel with its flat bottom gave it a sporty look while giving space for the driver’s legs.

-Sitting in the back seats it was easy to see that there would be plenty of room for three people, or in our case two children in car seats and one older child.
-As always safety is an important aspect of Citroen cars so there are three 3-point safety belts across the rear seat.
+Sitting in the back seats, it was easy to see that there would be plenty of room for three people or, in our case, two children in car seats and one older child.
+Safety is always an important aspect of Citroen cars, so there are three 3-point safety belts across the rear seat.

 The whole car felt like an explosion for the senses, the look, the sound of the engine when it started up, the smell of the leather, the feel of the controls and the taste for adventure that was about to begin . . .